Why Is My Dog Growling?

 Is your dog?…

-Dogs experiencing pain, or discomfort, are also much more likely to growl.
+Dogs experiencing pain, or discomfort, are also much more likely to be vocal and can sometimes bite.
+Therefore, injured dogs should be handled carefully.

 Dogs also frequently make snarling noises when they are playing with their owners, or commonly with other dogs.
-Puppies frequently growl while engaging in play, or play fighting with their litter mates.
+Puppies often growl while engaging in play, or play fighting, with their litter mates.

 What to do if your dog growls.

-A dog who growls, is warning those around him that he may bite.
+A dog who growls, is warning those around him that he feels threatened and he may bite to protect himself.
 Therefore, it is important to address the underlying cause.
 If you have any reason to suspect your dog may be in pain, it is essential to seek veterinary attention straight away.

 For fearful dogs, you may need to enlist the help of a good dog trainer, or behaviourist, to help your dog overcome his, or her, fears.
 Positive, dog-centred techniques – along with managing the dog’s environment – will drastically reduce your dog’s reasons to react.

 If your dog growls at you when you try to take an item away from him, you must not battle with him, or scold him.
-In this scenario, you are very likely to get bitten.
 Instead, try ‘trading’ the toy for another one.
-Alternatively, tempt him with a tasty treat tossed a short distance away.
-You then have the opportunity to retrieve the item.

 This sort of approach works well with clicker training and should not be considered ‘bribery‘.
 You can teach your dog to retrieve a toy and, willingly, give it up for a reward.